 Street Photography I

-This course brings students onto the streets of Boston to capture the pulse of this exciting city.
-Discussions will cover both the history and practice of street photography and will focus on such topics as approaching strangers, candid, unobtrusive and confrontational shooting techniques, subjective vs. objective imagery, controlling light and exposure on the street and telling the story you observe or choose to create from your surroundings.
-Assignments will include candid shooting, street portraiture and urban landscapes and will focus on anticipating the moment, developing a sensitivity to lighting conditions and framing the shot.
+This course brings students onto the city pavement to capture the look of contemporary life on the street.
+We will begin the workshop with an historical overview, an introduction to significant photographers, and offer a broad definition of styles within Street Photography.
+Discussions will focus on such topics as approaching strangers, candid, unobtrusive and confrontational shooting techniques, subjective vs. objective imagery, controlling light and exposure on the street, and ultimately making good images.
+Assignments will include candid shooting, street portraiture, and the urban landscape, and will focus on anticipating the moment, developing a sensitivity to lighting conditions, and framing the shot.
+Approximately every other week we will meet in Boston for a shoot, returning the following week to NESoP in Waltham to share and critique our work.
 Street Photography is open to both digital and film photographers.

 All students must bring their own camera and be proficient with basic camera operations.

 To participate in this class, student must be 18 years of age or the minimum of a high school graduate (or the equivalent).